gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ## Jumping

-- Quizzers have five seconds in which to jump after the question is completed.
+- Quizzers have 5 seconds in which to jump after the question is completed.
 - If a quizzer's light comes on after a question has been called and before the question has discernibly begun, a foul will be called.
 - If a quizzer's light comes on after the quizmaster has discernibly begun reading the question, this will be considered a valid jump, and the quizzer will be given an opportunity to answer.
-- The first quizzer to rise and trigger their light, provided there has been no foul, will be awarded the jump.
+- The 1st quizzer to rise and trigger their light, provided there has been no foul, will be awarded the jump.
 - If in the judgment of the officials, a deliberate attempt is made to forfeit a question, an error will be charged, and 10 points deducted from the team score.
 The next question will be the same question number.

 ## Timeliness